-Laura(Celia Johnson)and Alec(Trevor Howard)meet at a railway station, and keep running in to one another.
+Laura(Celia Johnson)and Alec(Trevor Howard)meet at a railway station, and they keep running in to one another in the days that follow.
 A friendship develops which soon becomes something more.
 The catch is both are married to someone else, and neither wants to hurt their spouse.
-Neither can deny their feelings and they will have to decide whether to begin a relationship or not.
+Neither can deny their growing feelings though and they will both have to decide whether to begin a relationship or not.

 There is also another prominent couple in this film, Albert (Stanley Holloway) and Myrtle(Joyce Carey)the station master and station café manager; they enjoy an open, flirtatious relationship, whilst never seeming to ever become a couple (like Alec and Laura).
 These scenes also serve as some comic relief in an otherwise serious and emotional story.
 Margaret Barton is also good as the young café assistant(I believe she is now the only surviving cast member.)

-The use of Rachmaninov’s music was an inspired choice, today that music and this film are inseparable in many peoples minds.
-It fits the film perfectly.
+The use of Rachmaninov’s music was an inspired choice I think.
+Today that music and this film are inseparable in many peoples minds.
+The music fits the film perfectly.

-My favourite scenes are their cinema visits, the scene in the flat, Laura’s fantasy in the train window, the first(and as it turns out) final scene in the café and the “you know what’s happened, don’t you?” scene.
+My favourite scenes are the following.
+Their cinema visits.
+The scene in the flat.
+Laura’s fantasy in the train window.
+The first(and as it turns out) final scene in the café and the “you know what’s happened, don’t you?” scene.

 I love this scene for the story and performances, but I also enjoy watching to see a bygone era.
 This is the England of steam trains and to our modern view some extremely cheap prices for everything, from food to cinema tickets.

 A bittersweet love story that stays with you long after the film has finished.
-I have no doubt that this film will continue to be effective for as long as film survives.
-I think that is a testament to the abilities of Lean, and all the cast and crew who worked on this.
+I have no doubt that this film will continue to be effective for audiences for as long as film survives.
+I think that is a testament to the abilities of Lean, and also to all the cast and crew who worked on this film.